 Often sidelined as the skin manifestation of celiac disease, Dermatitis herpetiformis (DH) is the source of much physical – and emotional – aggravation for the estimated 15-25% of celiacs who struggle with it.
-Debilitatingly itchy and like celiac disease, often misdiagnosed, visible red bumps and raw blisters exact an additional emotional toll.
-Social stigmatization / avoidance of situations where skin can be seen by others can exact an additional emotional toll on those afflicted.
+Debilitatingly itchy and like celiac disease, often misdiagnosed, visible red bumps and raw blisters exact an additional emotional toll through stigmatization and avoidance of situations where skin can be seen by others.

 Dermatitis Herpetiformis bumps and blisters resemble herpes lesions, hence the name “herpetiformis”, but are NOT caused by the herpes virus.
 They typically appear on both sides of the body, most often on the forearms near the elbows, as well as on knees and buttocks.
 Symptoms of DH tend to come and go, and it is commonly diagnosed as eczema.
 Symptoms normally resolve when on a strict, gluten-free diet.

 DH affects 15 to 25 percent of people with celiac disease who typically have no digestive symptoms.
 DH can affect people of all ages, but most often appears for the first time in those between the ages of 30 and 40.
 People of northern European descent are more likely than those of African or Asian heritage to develop DH.
 The condition is somewhat more common in men than women.
 And men are more likely to have atypical oral or genital lesions.

 How does a disorder that damages the intestines show up on the skin?